German Red Cross Committee on International Humanitarian Law

 University of Potsdam

-Chair of Public Law, esp.
-European and International Law as well as European Business Law and International Business Law
+Chair of Public Law, in particular European and International Law, European Economic Law and International Economic Law

 August-Bebel-Str.
 89